Gender, Youth and Diversity

 What we’re doing

 - The Emerging Voices Network: Each country has high-potential, next generation leaders on nuclear weapons issues who will eventually inherit the responsibility to manage the nuclear threat.
 Yet today they are siloed and disconnected from each other, as there is no effective global network to enable cooperation, especially in the Global South.
 As a contribution to the 2020 NPT Review Conference, BASIC is organising two events specifically targeted at the NextGen of NPT stewards.
 These events are designed to springboard off the recent Youth, Disarmament and Non-Proliferation UN Resolutions, fostering a more robust dialogue and sense of purpose among like-minded youth from around the world.

-- The Inclusive Think Tanks Toolkit: Launching Summer 2020, the Inclusive Think Tanks Toolkit will provide practical guidance to international affairs organisations who want to audit and improve their diversity, and has been developed jointly by BASIC, Chatham House and The Centre for Feminist Foreign Policy (CFFP).
+- The Inclusive Think Tanks Toolkit: Launched in February 2021, the Inclusive Think Tanks Toolkit provides practical guidance to international affairs organisations who want to audit and improve their diversity, and has been developed jointly by BASIC, Chatham House and The Centre for Feminist Foreign Policy (CFFP).
 The Toolkit was developed from a series of quarterly breakfast meetings on gender in international affairs bringing together experts and practitioners from academia and the international affairs community from around the UK for an open-ended conversation under Chatham House Rules.